-For information on creating a port profile, see Cisco Nexus 1000V Port Profile Configuration Guide.
+For information on creating a port profile, see Cisco Nexus 1000V Port Profile Configuration Guide3.

+9.6.3.3.
 Assigning Physical NIC Adapters

 Assign ESXi host's physical NIC adapters, which correspond to each physical network, to the port profiles.
 In each ESXi host that is part of the vCenter cluster, observe the physical networks assigned to each port profile and note down the names of the port profile for future use.
 This mapping information helps you when configuring physical networks during the zone configuration on CloudPlatform.
 These Ethernet port profile names are later specified as VMware Traffic Labels for different traffic types when configuring physical networks during the zone configuration.
-For more information on configuring physical networks, see Configuring a vSphere Cluster with Nexus 1000v Virtual Switch on page 95.
+For more information on configuring physical networks, see Section 9.6, "Configuring a vSphere Cluster with Nexus 1000v Virtual Switch".